shapesmusic/Shapes-Basics-Draft/notes.md

   - Lesson 12+ (in SR Tactile Sequence)...
   - Lesson 16+ (SR Imagery)
 - Think about this alongside FR_Music 3 Note Naming Systems
+- Today I read the second Invention in the “5 Left” shape, where it’s neither Ab minor (7 flats) or G# minor (5 sharps), but just degrees in the shape, not nameable by letters.
+That’s a pretty fun way to think about what this notation is up to.